 The course is designed to provide a theoretical basis for understanding the physiological responses to exercise and the adaptations that occur during exercise.
 The lecture/discussion areas include the wellness concept, nutrition and support system of the body (cardiovascular, respiratory, metabolic, musculoskeletal and nervous) function.
-Upon successful completion of the course, students will understand the physiological adaptations that occur following exercise and the health risks associated with inactivity.
+Upon successful completion of the course, students will understand the physiological adaptations that occur following exercise training, the benefits of exercise and the health risks associated with inactivity.

-Method of Evaluation Basically by reports
+Basically by reports

-Guidance Will conduct guidance at first time 5 限/5th Period
+Will conduct guidance at first time 5 限/5th Period

-Notes on Taking the Course Course materials will be uploaded on ITC-LMS.
+Course materials will be uploaded on ITC-LMS.
 The course has no specific prerequisites.